Antique - Solid oak bookcase from the late Victorian period

 Description

-Solid oak shelf from the late Victorian period, with a simple construction, featuring a shaped top above three adjustable-height shelves, with stands on the sides, on a shaped plinth.
+Solid oak shelf from the late Victorian period, with a simple construction, featuring a shaped top above three adjustable-height shelves, flanked by stands, on a shaped plinth.
 This antique shelf retains its original finish, color, and patina, bearing the Jas.
 Seal of Schoolbred.

 Wonderful antique furniture and accessories can be an excellent idea for interior decoration.
-Today, there is a growing number of enthusiasts of high-quality vintage products that possess a distinct character and soul.
+Today, there is an increasing number of enthusiasts of high-quality vintage products that possess distinct character and soul.
 It’s a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

 Many styles characterize antique furniture, but a few are particularly notable.
 Eclectic furniture refers to the 19th century, marked by the prevailing Biedermeier style.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-Toward the end of the century, these styles transition into pseudo-classicism, Renaissance, and Baroque styles.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
+By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Neoclassical furniture, associated with Louis XVI, also draws heavily from ancient architecture.
 Noteworthy are antique products in Rococo and Louis XV styles.
-The Baroque style, derived from the Portuguese word 'barocco'—meaning an irregularly developed pearl—was characterized by highly ornate, luxurious furniture designed to dazzle with splendor and play a significant role in luxury interiors.
-Selectively used materials emphasized the grandeur of these pieces.
+Next is Baroque, a term derived from the Portuguese 'barocco', meaning an irregularly developed pearl.
+These were highly ornate pieces designed to exude splendor and serve a luxurious role.
+Materials were selectively chosen to emphasize the grandeur of these items.

-Today, we can observe how the Baroque style has greatly influenced modern classic furniture, which is often designed with a strong resemblance to the historical period.
-The Renaissance style, flourishing in the 15th and 16th centuries, also left a significant mark on furniture design.
-Renaissance furniture was quite heavy and massive, often using brown stains, cornices, sturdy bases, and relief decorations.
-These products were quite distinctive but also introduced new possibilities, such as the construction of credenzas and broadly conceived chest furniture.
-Mythology and ancient themes were also popular, with supports and legs taking animal forms.
+Today, we can observe how significantly the Baroque style influenced modern classical furniture, which is often designed with a strong resemblance to the historical period.
+The Renaissance style, flourishing in the 15th and 16th centuries, also left a major mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and robust, using brown stains, cornices, strong bases, and relief decorations.
+These products were quite distinctive but also introduced new possibilities, such as the construction of credenzas and broadly defined chest furniture.
+Mythology and ancient themes were also popular, with supports and legs often taking animal forms.

-Lion paws, eagle heads—these are common motifs in Renaissance-style furniture.
-Currently, many global brands reproduce such furniture, inspired by Italian and French artisans, as a tribute to and preservation of the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture styles varied across countries, each with its own character.
-This is especially crucial when seeking a luxurious antique piece that fits perfectly into your interior.
+Lion’s paws, eagle heads—these are common motifs in Renaissance-style furniture.
+Currently, many global brands reproduce such furniture, inspired by Italian and French artisans, as a tribute to the beauty of Renaissance antiques.
+It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
+This is especially important when selecting luxurious antique pieces for your interior.

 Attributes / Details